 About the Mt.
 Baker Hill Climb

-Ascend 4,098 feet from Chair 9 in Glacier to Artist’s Point (5,140 feet elevation) in approximately 22 miles.
+Ascend 4,098 feet from Chair 9 in Glacier to Artist Point (5,140 feet elevation) in approximately 22 miles.
 The Mt.
-Baker Highway (SR542) is one of the most scenic paved roads in the world and rarely is the highway closed to motorized vehicles from Glacier to Artist Point.
+Baker Highway (SR542) is known as one of the most scenic paved roads in the country and rarely is the highway closed to motorized vehicles from Glacier to Artist Point.
 With steep elevation and several switchbacks, this ride is not for the faint of heart but the views are stunning.
 Experience the agony and the ecstasy!

 Whatcom Events is a volunteer-operated community 501(c)(4) non-profit organization.
 Our mission is volunteer-driven sustainable management of events that showcase the diverse natural beauty and outdoor recreational opportunities Whatcom County has to offer while supporting local nonprofit organizations.
 The Beneficiary of the 2019 Mt.
 Baker Hill Climb is Shifting Gears.

 The MBHC is a timed race for all riders but two of our three divisions (Social and Recreational) are intended as a ride for non-Competitive Racers.